-Objectives and Policies Section Policy/Objective 7.10 Objective Support appropriate commercial and industrial development both inside and 7.10.1 outside of the Growth Containment Boundary on a temporary basis.
-Policy Temporary Use Permits may be considered subject to the provision of the Local 7.10.1 Government Act on parcels 4 hectares or greater in area within the 'Rural', 'Agricultural', and 'Rural Resource' land use designations as shown on Map No. 3 - Land Use Designations of this Plan for primary resource processing, asphalt batch plant, concrete ready mix plant, agricultural product processing and related sales, and yard waste chipping.
-The following criteria will be included in the RDN's consideration of such applications. a.
-Where the land is in the ALR, the use approval from the Provincial Agricultural Land Commission shall be required. b.
+Policy/Objective Support appropriate commercial and industrial development both inside and outside of the Growth Containment Boundary on a temporary basis.
+Temporary Use Permits may be considered subject to the provision of the Local Government Act on parcels 4 hectares or greater in area within the 'Rural', 'Agricultural', and 'Rural Resource' land use designations as shown on Map No. 3 - Land Use Designations of this Plan for primary resource processing, asphalt batch plant, concrete ready mix plant, agricultural product processing and related sales, and yard waste chipping.
+The following criteria will be included in the RDN's consideration of such applications.

+Section Policy y/Objective 7 9 Land Commission shall be required. b.
 The Regional District of Nanaimo may specify additional conditions including but not limited to environmental protection measures, engineering, smell abatement, buffering, and groundwater protection respecting the issuance of a temporary use permit and may require the posting of a bond or other applicable security (if deemed appropriate) so as to ensure compliance with the conditions of the permit. c.
 Impact of the proposed use on adjacent agricultural, or forestry uses. d.
 Compatibility of the proposed use with adjacent rural residential or rural uses. e.
 Impact on local road networks, f.
 Impact of the proposed use on the natural environment, including groundwater, wildlife, and all environmentally sensitive areas. g.
-An environmental management plan is submitted by the applicant outlining environmental protection and monitoring procedures.
+An environmental management plan is submitted by the applicant outlining environmental protection and monitoring procedures. h.

-Section 7.10 Policy/Objective h.
 Intensity of the proposed use. i.
 Inability to conduct the proposed use on land elsewhere in the community. j.
 Submission of a satisfactory decommissioning and reclamation plan, which may require a security deposit to be held by the Regional District of Nanaimo until completion of the proposed works. k.
 The proposal addresses concerns related to visual integrity and buffering of the Inland Island Highway if applicable.

-Section Policy/Objective 7.10 Objective Avoid conflicts between commercial, industrial, and residential uses.
-7.10.2 Policy Should a temporary use permitted in accordance with Policy No. 7.10.1 or 7.10.2 above 7.10.3 prove satisfactory upon completion of the terms of the permit, the Regional District of Nanaimo, at the applicant's request, may consider a renewal of the permit in accordance with the Local Government Act.
-Policy Notwithstanding any other policy in this Plan, should a temporary use permitted in 7.10.4 accordance with Policy No. 1 above prove satisfactory upon completion of the terms of the permit, the Regional District of Nanaimo, at the applicant's request, may consider rezoning to permit the continued use of the subject property for that use without an amendment to this Plan.
-Policy The Regional District of Nanaimo may require security in accordance with the Local 7.10.5 Government Act.
+Section Policy/Objective 7.2 Deleted: 10 Objective Avoid conflicts between commercial, industrial, and residential uses.
+7. 2 .2 Deleted: 10 Policy Should a temporary use permitted in accordance with Policy No. 7.10.1 or 7.10.2 above 7.2.3 prove satisfactory upon completion of the terms of the permit, the Regional District of ' Deleted: 10 Nanaimo, at the applicant's request, may consider a renewal of the permit in accordance with the Local Government Act .
+Policy Notwithstanding any other policy in this Plan, should a temporary use permitted in 7 .
+9.4 accordance with Policy No. 1 above prove satisfactory upon completion of the terms of Deleted: 10 the permit, the Regional District of Nanaimo, at the applicant's request, may consider rezoning to permit the continued use of the subject property for that use without an amendment to this Plan.
+Policy The Regional District of Nanaimo may require security in accordance with the Local 7 9 .5 Government Act.
+Deleted: 10